Should Trump go to jail? The 2024 election could become a referendum on that question

 NEW YORK (AP) — The 2024 election will determine whether Donald Trump returns to the White House.
 It could also decide if he’ll face time behind bars.

-For Trump, who's now facing his third criminal indictment — this time for his efforts to overturn the 2020 election and block the transfer of presidential power — winning is about more than ego, redemption, score-settling or the future of the country.
+Now slapped with his third criminal indictment — this time for his efforts to overturn the 2020 election and block the transfer of presidential power — for Trump, winning is about more than ego, redemption, score-settling or the future of the country.

 “This election may very well be about Donald Trump’s personal freedom,” said Ari Fleischer, a longtime Republican strategist.
 “It’s not an exaggeration to say, if convicted, he could be sentenced to prison unless he wins and he uses the levers of justice to reverse it or stop it or drop it."